 authorityKeyldentifier (OID: 2.5.29.35) This extension is present and is marked non-critical.
 It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA Certificate. subjectKeyldentifier (OID: 2.5.29.14) This extension is present and is marked non-critical.
-It contains the SHA-256 hash of the subjectPublicKey. keyUsage (OID: 2.5.29.15) This extension is present and marked critical.
-Bit positions for digitalSignature and nonRepudiation are set. extKeyUsage (OID: 2.5.29.37) · certificatePolicies (OID: 2.5.29.32) This extension is present and marked non-critical.
-It includes at least one policyldentifier, a cPSuri, and a User notice. basicConstraints (OID: 2.5.29.19) This extension is present and marked critical.
-The cA flag value is set to false.
+It contains the SHA-256 hash of the subjectPublicKey. keyUsage (OID: 2.5.29.15) extKeyUsage (OID: 2.5.29.37) This extension is present and marked non-critical.
+It includes the values id-kp-timeStamping. certificatePolicies (OID: 2.5.29.32) basicConstraints This extension is present and marked critical.

+(OID: 2.5.29.19) The cA flag value is set to false.
 The pathLenConstraint field is none authorityInformationAccess This extension is present and marked non-critical.
 It contains the HTTP URL of the CA's OCSP responder (accessMethod= 1.3.6.1.5.5.7.48.1).
 It also contains the HTTP URL of the CA's Certificate (accessMethod = 1.3.6.1.5.5.7.48.2). cRLDistributionPoints This extension may be present and marked non-critical.
 (OID: 2.5.29.31) It contains the HTTP URL of the CA's CRL service.